MicrosoftDocs/altspace-vr/altspace-vr/faqs/altspacevr-app-faq.md

 ## Finding the AltspaceVR app version

-In the course of troubleshooting an issue, you may be asked what version of the AltspaceVR app you're currently running.
+In troubleshooting an issue, you may be asked what version of the AltspaceVR app you're currently running.

 ### In AltspaceVR

-To find the app version in AltspaceVR, navigate to the **settings menu** and select **About** in the left navigation bar.
+To find the app version in AltspaceVR, navigate the **settings menu** and select **About** in the left navigation bar.
 The 'App Version' is reported here, as shown in the screenshot below.

 ![Settings menu open with about panel open](images/app-version-img-01.png)

 ### In Windows System Settings

-If you installed AltspaceVR via the Microsoft Store, you can additionally find the app version in the Windows system settings.
-This scenario is a good fit when reporting the app version if you're unable to successfully log into the client.
+If you installed AltspaceVR via the Microsoft Store, you could additionally find the app version in the Windows system settings.
+This scenario is a good fit when reporting the app version if you can't log into the client successfully.

 To find the app version in Windows system settings, open the **Start Menu**, type in **Apps & Features**, and select the result.
 Navigate to **AltspaceVR** in the list of apps.
 Left-click AltspaceVR and select **Advanced Options** from the menu that appears.
 ![Apps and features menu open with advanced option highlighted](images/app-version-img-02.png)

 In the **Advanced Options**, under the **Specifications** header, the **App Version** should be listed to the right of the **Version** label.